Dan503/Swordion/README.md

 # Swordion
 A feature rich website boilerplate starter kit that makes life easy for front end developers

+The idea with Swordion is to use it as a base for building a new website on.
+You need everything for this thing to work.

+You can use the global mixins folder to use the Swordion mixins in an old project... but it's far from plug and play.
+The mixins need to have the IE seperation functionality removed from them before they will work in an old site.
+You will probably need the config files as well.
+So I wouldn't recomend it if you aren't strong in writing SASS.

 ---------------------

 ##Please note